getkloudi/integration-wrapper-generator/README.md

 1. allowUndefinedOpts needs to be set true
 2. Once we have performed the code generation command we need to go and edit the buildPath to .ec2{region}.
 This is done because current openapi-generator only supports v2 and v2 doesn't have multiple paths option.
+3. Once we have performed the code generation command we need to go and add parser.js & util.js and ec2-2016-11-15.min.json so that we can parse the XML response in JSON format.
-3. Please refer mapper.json to see how authentication needs to happen for aws-ec2.
+4. Please refer mapper.json to see how authentication needs to happen for aws-ec2.
 Very tricky and uncalled for steps.